The Ultimate Guide To Donor Acquisition With Salesforce NPSP To Help You Boost Your FundraisingLast Updated on

 Again, this isn’t a very fancy solution but a custom field like this can actually be really useful.
 That’s why it’s pretty easy to implement.

-You’ll also want to decide where this pick list lives.
-Does it live at the account level, household level or at individual contact level?
+You’ll also want to decide where this picklist lives.
+Does it live at the account level, household level, or at the individual contact level?

 That will determine how you and your staff understand the data and also how you’re running the reports.